chren-de-large/b25-logs/README.md

 - Napster's central servers, it would be almost impossible to disable a Freenet network running on machines all over the world.

+- USER FEEDBACK: "never liked freenet sites took forever to load and the fact the faq says that you could be hosting child pornography on your computer kinda put me off."

 - [Freenet video introduction 1:51:00 duration](https://youtu.be/zu9gM3_gIfM)

 ### [Indie Web](https://freenetproject.org/)